Will Terrain Obstruct My Ability to Detect a Low-Flying Airborne Platform?

 Creating a Chain object

 A chain is a list of objects (either individual or grouped into constellations) in order of access.
-In this case, the drone is flying towards the base camp and is being tracked by all three radars.
+In this case, the drone is flying toward the base camp and is being tracked by all three radars.

 1. Insert a Chain () object using the Define Properties () method.